kiwikierab/Feed2FlightMate/README.md

-# radar5reed
+# Feed2FlightMate
-Feed to radar5
+Feed to FlightMate

 Open terminal and enter the following lines: